jvk75/UIImageCropper/README.md

 import UIImageCropper
 ```

-Create instanses of UIImagePickerController and UIImageCropper
+Create instanses of UIImageCropper and UIImagePickerController *(optional, if cropping existing UIImage)*

 UIImageCropper can take  ```cropRatio``` as parameter.
 Default ratio is 1 (square).